AnansiCo/.github/profile/README.md

   ### ERC-4337

-Our team implemented the ERC-4337 standard on the Botanix blockchain, enabling advanced features like account abstraction and a smoother user experience.
+Our team implemented the [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) standard on the Botanix blockchain, enabling advanced account abstraction features and a smoother user experience.

 ### Anansi Wallet

-The Anansi wallet is a user-facing application built on top of our ERC-4337 implementation.
+The Anansi wallet is a user-facing application built on top of our [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) implementation.
 It provides a secure and intuitive interface for users to manage their crypto assets.

 ## Project Flow